codeforamerica/posting-pro/README.md

 If you want to test your local changes in a similar-to-heroku environment, run `heroku local web`.

 ### Making changes to joblint.js or rules.js
-The text analysis is mainly done by our fork of the [joblint] library.
-To move your changes their to here, follow these steps.
+The text analysis is mainly done by our fork of the [joblint](https://github.com/codeforamerica/joblint/) library.
+To move your changes there to here, follow these steps.

 * On the joblint side, make sure the library is packaged up via `make bundle`
 * Copy contents of build/joblint.min.js (in joblint) (`pbcopy < build/joblint.min.js` is good)